 Price around: €17

 We_Crociferi is a cool and unique hostel housed in a recently renovated 12th-century former convent.
 The hostel is located in the Cannaregio quarter, just a 15-minute walk from Piazza San Marco or a short water taxi to other parts of Venice.
 The rooms at We_Crociferi are extremely clean, spacious and modern, while the communal areas retain much of their original characteristics and have plenty of room to work or grab a coffee.
 There is also a lovely patio area for mingling with other guests.
 The dorm rooms are split up into semi-private twin rooms with a communal lounge, bathroom and kitchen, making We_Crociferi one of the best hostels in Venice for those looking for a little more privacy on a budget.
+And if there are two of you, this makes for the equivalent of one of the best cheap hotels in Venice.

 Address: Campo dei Gesuiti 4878, Cannaregio, 30121 Venice